josegonzalez/cakephp-version/README.md

 `version_id`, `model`, `foreign_key`, `field`, `content` or `created` that this is the intended behavior.

 #### Storing user_id as Meta Data
-To store the `user_id` as additional meta data is easiest in combination with [Muffin/Footprint](https://github.com/UseMuffin/Footprint).
+To store the `modified by user id` as additional meta data is easiest in combination with [Muffin/Footprint](https://github.com/UseMuffin/Footprint).
 The above `insertAdditionalData()` method could then look like this:

 ```php